Biographie

 Biography

-the "Music school for gifted children" named after Gnesin in Moscow.
+piano class at the "Music school for gifted children" named after Gnesin in Moscow.

 In 1990, she moved to Hamburg, Germany, where her mother holds the position of the principal harpist of the Hamburg Philharmony.
 This is also when Maria started playing the harp under the guidance of her mother.